kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

-## Renewable Energy and Innovation
+## AI and Technology Advancements

-* [Europe Made More Electricity from Solar Than Coal In 2024](https://hardware.slashdot.org/story/25/01/25/0119258/europe-made-more-electricity-from-solar-than-coal-in-2024?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A significant milestone in Europe's energy transition, showcasing the growing reliance on renewable sources over fossil fuels.
+* [Anthropic Chief Says AI Could Surpass “Almost All Humans at Almost Everything” Shortly After 2027](https://soylentnews.org/article.pl?sid=25/01/24/2112249&from=rss) - A bold assertion by Anthropic's CEO about the rapid advancements of AI and its potential dominance.

-* [Heat Pumps Are Now Outselling Gas Furnaces In America](https://hardware.slashdot.org/story/25/01/25/1944213/heat-pumps-are-now-outselling-gas-furnaces-in-america?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Americans are increasingly adopting energy-efficient heating technologies as part of the move toward greener living.
+* [Explainer: What's R1 and Everything Else?](https://timkellogg.me/blog/2025/01/25/r1) - A detailed breakdown of an ambiguous technical concept, sparking interest in understanding R1's significance.

-## AI and Technology Breakthroughs
+* [DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via RL](https://arxiv.org/abs/2501.12948) - A research article exploring refined learning methodologies for advanced reasoning in large language models.

-* [When AI promises speed but delivers debugging hell](https://nsavage.substack.com/p/when-ai-promises-speed-but-delivers) - A developer examines the hidden complications of AI tools meant to streamline workflows.
+* [AI slop, suspicion, and writing back](https://benjamincongdon.me/blog/2025/01/25/AI-Slop-Suspicion-and-Writing-Back/) - A thought-provoking article about building trust and quality in AI-driven content creation.

-* [Emerging reasoning with reinforcement learning](https://hkust-nlp.notion.site/simplerl-reason) - A breakthrough in reinforcement learning criticized for offering reasoning capabilities in AI systems.
+## Unique Innovations and Projects

-* [Anthropic Chief Says AI Could Surpass “Almost All Humans at Almost Everything” Shortly After 2027](https://soylentnews.org/article.pl?sid=25/01/24/2112249&from=rss) - A bold prediction about AI capabilities set to outpace human intelligence within the next few years.
+* [I Built an Omni-Directional Ball-Wheeled Bike [video]](https://www.youtube.com/watch?v=ZVFB2g25OkM) - An inventive take on personal transportation technology using omni-directional wheels.

-* [FSF: Meta's License for Its Llama 3.1 AI Model 'is Not a Free Software License'](https://news.slashdot.org/story/25/01/25/2311217/fsf-metas-license-for-its-llama-31-ai-model-is-not-a-free-software-license?utm_source=rss1.0mainlinkanon&utm_medium=feed) - The Free Software Foundation's critique of Meta's licensing approach highlights challenges for open-source AI.
+* [Paxo: A DIY Phone](https://paxo.fr/) - A modern project showcasing how to build a DIY phone system with full functionality.

-## Unusual Takes on Hardware and Software
+* [FoA: Ferris-on-Air: An experimental Wi-Fi stack for rust on the ESP32](https://github.com/esp32-open-mac/FoA) - An experimental effort to innovate Wi-Fi stacks using Rust programming for ESP32 microcontrollers.

-* [Fixing my monitor's power button](https://www.lkhrs.com/blog/2025/monitor-repair/) - A detailed DIY repair project showcasing ingenuity in hardware restoration.
+* [snac2 - A simple, minimalistic ActivityPub instance written in portable C](https://codeberg.org/grunfink/snac2) - A lightweight and efficient implementation of ActivityPub for decentralized social networks.

-* [Paxo: A DIY Phone](https://paxo.fr/) - A fascinating introduction to a build-it-yourself mobile phone designed to prioritize user control.
+## Education and Policy Developments

-* [“Project Mini Rack” Wants Make Your Mini-Homelab a Reality](https://soylentnews.org/article.pl?sid=25/01/25/1448247&from=rss) - Targeting hobbyists, this initiative aims to democratize access to compact self-hosted environments.
+* [New Michigan Law Requires High Schools to Offer CS Classes](https://news.slashdot.org/story/25/01/26/1547204/new-michigan-law-requires-high-schools-to-offer-cs-classes?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Michigan introduces a forward-looking policy mandating computer science education in high schools.

-## Historical and Niche Stories
+* [Exploring the new "go tool" support in Go 1.24](https://blog.howardjohn.info/posts/go-tools-command/) - Insights into new features in Go programming tools improving software development workflows.

-* [Bill Gates Began the Altair BASIC Code in His Head While Hiking as a Teenager](https://news.slashdot.org/story/25/01/26/0249204/bill-gates-began-the-altair-basic-code-in-his-head-while-hiking-as-a-teenager?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Rare insight into Gates' early creative process in coding the groundbreaking Altair BASIC.
+* [The Protesters' Guide to Smartphone Security](https://www.privacyguides.org/articles/2025/01/23/activists-guide-securing-your-smartphone/) - A practical guide for protest organizers and activists focusing on smartphone security.

-* [The South Vietnamese pilot who landed a Cessna on a carrier to save his family (2019)](https://www.historynet.com/maj-buang-lys-daring-feat-to-save-his-family/) - A remarkable true story of courage and innovation during dire circumstances.
+## Linux and Open Source Updates

-## Tech Open-Source and Tools
+* [Linux 6.14 Brings Some Systems Faster Suspend and Resume](https://linux.slashdot.org/story/25/01/25/2343225/linux-614-brings-some-systems-faster-suspend-and-resume?utm_source=rss1.0mainlinkanon&utm_medium=feed) - The Linux kernel sees improvements in speed and power efficiency for specific systems.

-* [cs16.css: CSS library based on Counter Strike 1.6 UI](https://cs16.samke.me/) - A CSS library bringing nostalgia through design inspired by a classic video game interface.
+* [FSF: Meta's License for Its Llama 3.1 AI Model 'is Not a Free Software License'](https://news.slashdot.org/story/25/01/25/2311217/fsf-metas-license-for-its-llama-31-ai-model-is-not-a-free-software-license?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A critique of Meta's licensing approach for its AI models from the Free Software Foundation.

-* [snac2 - A simple, minimalistic ActivityPub instance written in portable C](https://codeberg.org/grunfink/snac2) - A lightweight implementation of ActivityPub designed for developers seeking greater simplicity.
+* [Much Faster Suspend & Resume For Some Systems With Linux 6.14](https://www.phoronix.com/news/Linux-6.14-ACPI) - Hardware optimizations aimed at seamless system responsiveness under Linux.

-* [SQLook – A free online SQLite database manager with a Windows 2000 interface](https://sqlook.com) - A retro but functional tool for database management.
+## Historical Insights and Reflections

-## Quirky Developments in Engineering and Culture
+* [The invalid 68030 instruction that accidentally allowed the Mac Classic II to successfully boot up](https://www.downtowndougbrown.com/2025/01/the-invalid-68030-instruction-that-accidentally-allowed-the-mac-classic-ii-to-successfully-boot-up/) - A fascinating look into a technical quirk that enabled an unexpected historical outcome.

-* [The invalid 68030 instruction that accidentally allowed the Mac Classic II to successfully boot up](https://www.downtowndougbrown.com/2025/01/the-invalid-68030-instruction-that-accidentally-allowed-the-mac-classic-ii-to-successfully-boot-up/) - A peculiar bug that turned into a surprising fix for a legacy computer.
+* [Bill Gates Began the Altair BASIC Code in His Head While Hiking as a Teenager](https://news.slashdot.org/story/25/01/26/0249204/bill-gates-began-the-altair-basic-code-in-his-head-while-hiking-as-a-teenager?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A story revealing how one of the first PC programming languages began as a teenager's hiking idea.

-* [Engineers don't make public squares.
-People do](https://cpf.sh/blog/2025/01/25/engineers-dont-make-public-squares-people-do) - A discussion on how urban design thrives through grassroots public engagement.
+* [The South Vietnamese pilot who landed a Cessna on a carrier to save his family (2019)](https://www.historynet.com/maj-buang-lys-daring-feat-to-save-his-family/) - A poignant account of bravery and determination during the Vietnam War.

 ---